Table of Contents

 2.7 The contractual language is English.

-2.8 Order processing and contacting usually takes place via e-mail and automated order processing.
-It is the Client`s responsibility to ensure that the e-mail address he/she provides for the order processing is accurate so that e-mails sent by the Seller can be received at this address.
+2.8 Order processing and contacting usually take place via e-mail and automated order processing.
+It is the Client`s responsibility to ensure that the e-mail address he provides for the order processing is accurate so that e-mails sent by the Seller can be received at this address.
 Particularly, it is the Client`s responsibility, if SPAM filters are used, to ensure that all e- mails sent by the Seller or by third parties commissioned by the Seller with the order processing can be delivered.

 Consumers are entitled to the right of cancellation.
 Detailed information about the right of cancellation are provided in the Seller’s instruction on cancellation.